HOStudioDevelopmentTeam/.github/profile/README.md

 HOPYBOX|Community Member|[Github](https://github.com/HOPYBOX)

 ## Requirements to Join 📋
-- Proficient in at least one programming language
+- Be proficient in at least one programming language
-- Knowledge of at least one network technology
+- Have knowledge of at least one Internet technology
 - Have a Github account
 - Invited by a member